-7.2 This Plan of Water Management for the Special Improvement District No. 1 of the Rio effective on the 19th day of December, 2011.
+7.2 This Plan of Water Management for the Special Improvement District No. 1 of the Rio Grande Water Conservation District was submitted on the 15th day of June, 2009 and became effective on the 19th day of December, 2011.